Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 Why are CVEs important to Cybersecurity Professionals?
 - CVEs allow cybersecurity professionals to talk about vulnerabilities in a consistent manner, ensuring everyone is on the same page.
 - Standardized way of sharing vulnerability data

+What is an example of the importance of automating user provisioning?
+- Automated user provisioning helps in granting immediate access rights, reducing waiting times and hence improving productivity

+What is the significance of the key length in encryption standards?
+- Key length in encryption determines the minimum length that an encryption key can be to ensure a strong level of security.
+- While length will impact the key's complexity, the key length doesn't set other factors beyond the minimum length.

+What is a common issue with SCADA systems?
+- Many SCADA systems utilize legacy communication protocols that lack modern security features, making them vulnerable to unauthorized interception or tampering.
 ## Secure ports
 FTPS: port 990
 SRTP: port 5004